How to use this guide

 - Topics you are very excited about or find interesting

 - Thought experiments

 In general, I’m alright with silence in conversations.
-I generally liked being info-dumped at (meaning, if you tell me a lot at once about something you find interesting.)
+Check in with me before infodumping if possible, to be sure that I’m interested in the thing – but if I am, I tend to enjoy it.
+(Infodumping: if you tell me a lot at once about something you find interesting.)
 (See also: the existence of this guide.)

 Feel free to ask me to slow down, ask for time to process, ask for me to say something in different words, or ask for a topic change if a conversation topic isn’t working for you.
 Also, if I misgender you or make some other wrong assumption, please let me know.

 I really like being offered things or invited to things.
 (Even if we’re good friends, my default assumption is usually that I shouldn’t ask for something (for a thing, to be invited to an event, etc) if I haven’t been specifically invited.)

 I go back and forth on touch.
 Touching my back or shoulder or whatever to get my attention is generally always fine.
 Casual touch is contextual.
 You’re probably still a cool person even if I don’t enjoy it with you.
 Broadly, I enjoy it when I’m with people I really like and trust, or with people I think are cute, or occasionally in social situations where the following are true: there is already lots of casual touch happening, I know and generally like the people present, and the touching isn’t romantic or clearly gendered.

 - Email (for longer stuff).
 My email is firstname.lastname@example.org.
 If you happen to know my personal email, that’s fine too.

 - Text is acceptable if need be.